gov4git/gov4git/doc/USER.md

 The organizer is responsible for:
 - **deploying** the governance system
-- **managing** the day-to-day operations of the governance system (such as managing membership and access rights, creating polls and referendums, etc.)
+- **governing** the day-to-day operations of the community (such as managing membership and access rights, creating polls and referendums, etc.)

+These are covered in the [Organizer's Manual](ORGANIZE.md).

 The members are responsible for:
+- **joining** the community and
-- **participating** in the governance system (such as voting, proposing issues and pull requests, contributing to the project, and so on.)
+- **participating** in the community governance (such as voting, proposing issues and pull requests, contributing to the project, and so on.)

-## Community organizer's manual

-The first responsibility of the organizer is to deploy the governance system.
-This task is documented in the [Deployment Guide](DEPLOY.md).

-TBD

-## Community member's manual

-TBD
+These are covered in the [Member's Manual](PARTICIPATE.md)